-Ian is a combustion technology specialist with over 30 years’ experience in the gas, oil and petrochemicals industry.
-Ian has produced studies for the IEA Clean Coal Centre on lignite power plant technology, coal beneficiation and is currently working on Non-energy uses for coal.
+Ian is a combustion technology specialist with over 40 years’ experience in the gas, oil and petrochemicals industry.
+Ian has produced studies for the IEA Clean Coal Centre on Non-energy uses for coal, Beneficial uses of fly ash and is currently working on Advances in the non-energy use of coal.

 Ian spent 18 years at BP as a scientific specialist in the invention, development and design of new technologies and associated safety systems.
 Ian gained experience in a broad range of energy technologies including: energy generation; process safety, intensive reactors for chemical’s production; and oxy-combustion.
 These activities led to authorship of over 20 patents in the field of high pressure oxidation.
 These topics have particular relevance to advanced coal gasification technologies.

 Prior to 1989, Ian was a researcher at British Gas in the combustion and explosions group at the London Research Station developing a fundamental computerised chemical kinetic model for the auto-ignition of gaseous mixtures.